petter-holmberg/cpp-ref/concepts.md

 Concept definitions
 -------------------

-The concepts presented in this section are not yet standardized and there may be substantial differences in C++17.
+The concepts presented in this section are not yet standardized and there may be substantial differences in the C++17 concepts TS.
 The concepts are described in greater detail in [Stroustrup12](#Stroustrup12), and some concept definitions are taken from [Niebler15](#Niebler15).

 The concept definitions consist of *requirements*, which express syntax and must be checked by the compiler, and *axioms*, which express semantics and must not be checked by the compiler.